petersbob/petersbob.github.io/index.md

 I am a software engineer working for a fintech startup in Minneapolis.
 I went to school at [St. Olaf College](https://wp.stolaf.edu/) and I am originally from North Dakota.

-When I was little, I was really into art and cartoons/comics.
-By the end of high school, my interests had changed to technology.
-Now I spend a lot of time doing computer graphics, a best of both worlds.
-I am currently working with WebGL and GLSL.
-Also spend time programming in Javascript and Go.
+I spend a lot of time right now writing and learning about Go and Javascript.
+I also like dabbling in writing shaders, WebGL and learning about ray tracers when I find the time.

 While not doing the above, I enjoy listening to podcasts, watching movies, and being active (biking, running, etc).